( Disponible en anglais seulement )

 To ensure our summer students are progressing, we conduct an informal evaluation over the summer (usually in June).
 We also encourage students to take ownership of their work and seek feedback from lawyers they are working with on a continuing basis.

 In addition to various work assignments students are engaged in, our office offers training in substantive law as well as other areas.
 Our students are invited and encouraged to attend all student, as well as firm-wide in-house continuing legal education seminars.
 Highlights of our student continuing legal education programming include seminars on Small Claims Court matters, drafting pleadings, research, legal memorandum writing, Chambers applications, Bills of Costs, witness preparation, corporate records overview, securities law introduction and corporate records review, conveyancing, estate planning, and ethical issues and undertakings.

-Junior Associates Available for You to Contact
+Students and Junior Associates Available for You to Contact